machinalis/quepy/docs/tutorial.rst

 analyzing them with a tagger.

-Finally, if a regex has a successful match with an input question, the ``semantics`` method will be called with the match.
-In Lines 16 to 22, we define the *semantics* method, which specifies the semantics of a matched question:
+Finally, if a regex has a successful match with an input question, the ``interpret`` method will be called with the match.
+In Lines 16 to 22, we define the *interpret* method, which specifies the semantics of a matched question:

 .. code-block:: python

-    def semantics(self, match):
+    def interpret(self, match):
         thing = match.target.tokens
         target = HasKeyword(thing)
         definition = IsDefinedIn(target)